Featured

 Nord’s most interesting new feature, however, is Meshnet.
 This allows users to link devices anywhere around the world via encrypted NordVPN connections, creating its own secure network.
 This has real power, and while Nord hasn’t quite worked out how to make the feature clear to users yet, I’m very excited to see where it goes.

 When it comes to streaming, however, NordVPN really impresses.
-You’ll be able to unblock tons of Netflix locations, iPlayer, +, Amazon Prime, and more – and in recent months Nord and the related Surfshark have proved to be a little more reliable with Netflix than my top choice overall ExpressVPN.
+You’ll be able to unblock tons of Netflix locations, iPlayer, Disney+, Amazon Prime, and more – and in recent months Nord and the related Surfshark have proved to be a little more reliable with Netflix than my top choice overall ExpressVPN.

 With a 30-day money-back guarantee and some attractive deals running throughout the year, NordVPN is a quality service that only misses out on the top spot thanks to some small UI quirks – and, frankly, the sheer quality of the competition.